Police Powers: Stops and Searches

 - there is evidence in your home that relates to a serious offence, and they need to find that evidence right away or it might be lost or destroyed.

-They can also enter your home without a warrant or permission if they are in "hot pursuit" of someone whom they have the authority to arrest.
-For example, the police would be in hot pursuit if they were chasing someone from the scene of a crime and they saw that person enter your home.
+The police can also enter your home without a warrant or permission if they are in "hot pursuit" of someone whom they have the authority to arrest.
+For example, they would be in hot pursuit if they were chasing someone from the scene of a crime and they saw that person enter your home.

 The police can also enter your home:

 - to give emergency aid to someone inside,

 - to protect the life or safety of someone inside if they have a reasonable belief that a life-threatening emergency exists,